cdapio/cdap/docs/developer-guide/source/advanced.rst

   }

-Custom DataSets: Simplified APIs
+Custom Datasets: Simplified APIs
 --------------------------------

-When your custom DataSet is built on top of one or more existing DataSets the simplest way to implement it is by defining data operations via implementing Dataset interface and delegating all other work (like administrative operations) to embedded DataSet.
+When your custom dataset is built on top of one or more existing datasets the simplest way to implement it is by defining data operations via implementing Dataset interface and delegating all other work (like administrative operations) to embedded dataset.
 To do that you need to implement only Dataset class and define embedded datasets by annotating its constructor parameters::

   public class UniqueCountTable extends AbstractDataset {